 Sinsheimer Children’s Rights Fellowship

 The Sinsheimer Fellowship provides an opportunity for a recent NYU Law graduate to serve as an attorney with the Partnership for Children’s Rights.
-The fellow will represent New York City children from low-income families with special education needs, social security disability issues, and other civil matters.
-Read more.
+The fellow will represent New York City children from low-income families with special education needs.
+This is a one-year fellowship and the application deadline is November 11, 2016.
+For application information, please visit PFCR's website.